JohnPaulHernandezAlcala/Movie_Analysis/README.md

 ## Where to Start First:

-### 1. Access the Table of Content (Table of Content.ipynb) for a break down of the analysis process and navigation.
+### 1. Access the [Table of Content](https://github.com/JohnPaulHernandezAlcala/Movie_Analysis/blob/master/Table%20of%20Content.ipynb) for a break down of the analysis process and navigation.
 ### 2. Follow along with the coding narrative and comments.
-### 3. Preview the uploaded presentations (Film Industry Analysis & Insights.pdf)
+### 3. Preview the uploaded presentations [Film Industry Analysis & Insights.pdf]

 ## Support
 If you need any help, please email me at johnhdz1023@gmail.com.